Anduril97/uoscVLC/README.md

 -   UI elements hide and show based on their proximity to cursor instead of every time mouse moves.
 This provides 100% control over when you see the UI and when you don't.
 Click on the preview above to see it in action.
 -   When timeline is unused, it can minimize itself into a small discrete progress bar.
--   Build your own context menu with nesting support by editing your `input.conf` file.
--   Configurable controls bar.
 -   Fast and efficient thumbnails with [thumbfast](https://github.com/po5/thumbfast) integration.
 -   UIs for:
     -   Selecting subtitle/audio/video track.